Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: 2016 U.S. Presidential Election

-\paragraph{Estimates.} Recall that our target is a two-way vote margin on reported ``retrospective vote choice'' (D-R) of 2.48 percentage points and that, for each weighting model, we evaluate the average of the predicted ``retrospective vote choice''.
+\paragraph{Estimates.} Recall that our target is a two-way vote difference on reported vote choice (D-R) of 2.48 percentage points and that, for each weighting model, we evaluate the average of the predicted ``retrospective vote choice.''
 The Pew survey, without weights, is extremely non-representative, with an unweighted average Clinton two-party vote margin of -0.194 [-3.24, 2.85] percentage points (95\% confidence interval in brackets).
-Mean calibration on basic demographics, excluding education level, exacerbates the difference but flips the signs of the estimate, producing an estimated margin to 6.49 [3.25, 9.74] percentage points.
-Mean calibration including education performs well, with an estimate of 3.04 [-0.610, 6.69].
-This is consistent with the findings of \citet{kennedy2018evaluation} that education level was a significant driver of both non-response and voting for Donald Trump.
-Moving to mean calibration on all auxiliary variables, the estimate moves farther from the truth to 4.31 [0.16, 8.47].
-Finally, mean calibration on the retrospectively informed choice of variables and the potentially important interaction of region and education among white voters generated an improved point estimate of 3.30 [-0.48, 7.07] substantially closer to the truth.
-The \kpop\ estimates are both stable and close to the truth across different specifications.
-Using \kpop\ alone results in a weighted estimate of 2.50 [-2.37, 7.37] percentage points, the closest to the truth of all nine methods tested. $kpop+MF$ with additional mean first calibration produces point estimates of 2.88 [-2.49, 8.24] $(demos)$, 3.09 [-2.83, 9.01] \emph{(with education)}, and 3.19 [-1.81, 8.19] $(all)$ percentage points, all close to the target margin in the CCES.
-Table \ref{tab:outcome_numeric} summarizes these results across all weighting methods.
+Mean calibration on basic demographics, excluding educational attainment, flips the signs of the estimate, producing an estimated margin to 6.49 [5.71, 7.28] percentage points.
+Mean calibration including education performs well, with an estimate of 3.04 [2.26, 3.82].
+This is consistent with the findings of \citet{kennedy2018evaluation} that educational attainment was a significant driver of both nonresponse and voting for Donald Trump, especially among white voters.
+Moving to mean calibration on all auxiliary variables, the estimate moves farther from the truth to 4.31 [3.72, 4.91].
+Finally, mean calibration on the retrospectively informed choice of variables and the potentially important interaction of region and education among white voters generated an improved point estimate of 3.30 [2.66, 3.93] substantially closer to the truth.

-The standard errors used here assume that the sampling weights correspond to the survey weights, which is known to be conservative \citep{lumley2011complex}.
-As is common with survey weighting, the weighted estimates have larger standard errors than the unweighted estimate \citep{Little:2005tp}, and we see that even with the mean calibration methods, balancing on more covariates inflates the variance. \kpop\ balances on higher order interactions, reducing bias at a cost to variance.
-For example the standard errors for \kpop\ are about 29\% larger than the retrospective mean calibration weights.
-However, the smaller standard errors of the mean calibration models should not increase a reader's confidence in the results without further justification of the implied linear ignorability assumption.